Eduardiko/ArtBible/docs/README.md

 # Improvements, innovations & comments

+- **Every project is unique**.
+While the template created is a good point to start, it is by no means meant to be the mandatory way to do so.
+Adapt the bible to your project's needs.
+- **Get creative!** Remember that this is one of the best GDD to showcase a sponsor or publisher to present your game.
+Fonts, color choices, page backgrounds...
+Make them pretty!
+- **Show rather than tell**.
+On exception of backstories and descriptions, be as schematic as possible in all items possibles.
+If there's a need to include a moodboard for each item, do so, rather than trying to explain with huge texts.

 # References
 1. Nacke, L. (13/01/15) Communication and Game Design.
 Retreived from [https://www.gamecareerguide.com/features/1376/communication_and_game_design_documents.php](https://www.gamecareerguide.com/features/1376/communication_and_game_design_documents.php)
 2. Telang, K. (19/02/14) NGDC 2013: Game Art Bible -- The secret sauce to making great Game Art.
 NASSCOM Game Developers Conference, India.
 Retrieved from various URLs: